azaj01/pipelex/docs/pages/quick-start/index.md

 """
 ```

-💡 `@character.description` is substituted by grabbing the stuff named `character`in the working memory and using its `description`attribute
+💡 `@character.description` grabs the `character` stuff from working memory and uses its `description` attribute.

-Learn more about how we use Jinja in the [PipeLLM documentation](../build-reliable-ai-workflows-with-pipelex/pipe-operators/PipeLLM.md).
+Learn more about Jinja in the [PipeLLM documentation](../build-reliable-ai-workflows-with-pipelex/pipe-operators/PipeLLM.md).

-### **This is how you do it from the code side**
+#### Execute from Python

 ```python
 import asyncio